 When I’d finished it was solidly “lunchtime”, so I made a quick hop back to Euston to meet up with the ladies of the house, and we sat outside in the sunshine deciding what to do whilst munching on some sandwiches and posh coffee.

-I wanted fresh air, having been cooped up all day, and Kas fancied going over to Greenwich, seeing as she’s previously only been there for the London Marathon, so all that seemed to work.
+I wanted fresh air, having been cooped up like a battery hen all morning, and Kas fancied going over to Greenwich, seeing as she’s previously only been there for the London Marathon, so that was enough opinion to call it “a plan”.
 We got there by taking the tube to Bank and jumping on the DLR down to Cutty Sark.
 We mooched about here for a bit before going into the shop and deciding it was an expensive visit for the 30 minutes or so that the girls might be interested in it.
 They were interested in some ice cream though, so we got some and decided to go for a walk up to the Greenwich Observatory.
 There’s a very fine viewing platform which gives a great view out over the Canary Wharf developments.
 There’s also a little memorial to the Prime Meridian – the line of zero longitude.
 There’s a virtual geocache here that gets you to measure the distance between the Greenwich Meridian and the current line of zero longitude as per the WGS84 datum.
 The Observatory is no longer on the zero line.

 The viewing platform proved to be quite good for taking selfies.